 In a fictitious carpooling simulation with random car rides and low density suburbs, the ride matching probability with different time frame lengths was calculated.
 The results in this example show that an one hour time window increases the pooling probability from close to zero to almost 50%.
 So the usage of a time frame can be considered a prerequisite to make pooling work.

 One auxiliary condition for the successful use of time frames is that these time frames are known to the mobility service provider well in advance so that ride requests can be matched and scheduled accordingly.
+Cancellations of such pre-booked rides have an opposite effect.
 The challenge using this approach will be to give passengers good reasons to